ayguno/JurkatQCScraper/README.md

 - JurkatQC Scraper also provides a user interface to obtain, store and present mass spectrometry user comments and maintanence records.

 ## Evolution of the JurkatQC Scraper
+### Version 0.1.0
+- Incorporated the new feature for monitoring Mass Spectrometer Downtime and integrating JurkatQC information
+- Updated the design of the Latest Quality Metrics Table, also incorporated a new table that allows retrieval of all Quality Metrics records, for all instruments
+- Fixed a bug in the LC dot plot due to the increasing number of LC instruments

 ### Version 0.3
 - Calibrated Distinct Peptide Gauges with the historical performance of each instrument
 - Included a color key to interpret peptide gauges